-Forman Vineyard was started by long time and well respected Napa Valley vintner Ric Forman in 1983 (his first vintage).
-Ric grew up in Oakland and later studied at UC Davis in the late 1960’s and was part of the era at Davis that produced top local winemakers including Justin Meyer at Silver Oak Cellars and Nils Venge (Groth, Saddleback and others).
+Forman Vineyard was started by long time and well respected Napa Valley vintner Ric Forman in 1983; his first vintage was a 1983 Cabernet Sauvignon which when released was priced at $29.99.
+Ric grew up in Oakland and later studied at UC Davis in the late 1960s and was part of the era at Davis that produced top local winemakers including Justin Meyer at Silver Oak Cellars and Nils Venge (Groth, Saddleback and others).

-Ric initially starting working at wineries in Napa Valley including the 1967 harvest at Stony Hill (through a connection to the McCrae’s made by his professor Maynard Amerine) and the 1968 harvest at Robert Mondavi Winery (only 2 years after that iconic winery was founded) and much later in the early 1980s helped out Sonoma County based, Kendall-Jackson by advising the style of Chardonnay that would become so popular for that winery.
-Early in his career he began working with Peter Newton (well-known for founding Napa’s Sterling and Newton Vineyards).
-Ric was the winemaker at Sterling for 10 years and helped designed the winery as well as Newton’s other winery Newton Vineyards – after Newton sold Sterling to Coca Cola in 1978.
+Ric initially starting working at wineries in Napa Valley including the 1967 harvest at Stony Hill, through a connection to the McCrae’s made by his professor Maynard Amerine followed by the 1968 harvest at Robert Mondavi Winery (only 2 years after that iconic winery was founded).
+Much later in the early 1980s, he assisted Sonoma County based, Kendall-Jackson by advising the style of Chardonnay that would become so popular for that winery.
+Early in his career he began working with Peter Newton, the founder of Napa Valley’s Sterling and Newton Vineyards.
+Ric was the winemaker at Sterling for 10 years, helped designed the winery and also produced the exceptional 1974 Sterling Reserve.
+After Newton sold Sterling to Coca Cola in 1978 Forman became a partner in and helped design Newton vineyards.
+He was their winemaker through the 1982 vintage.
+From 1983 until 1985 he was the winemaker at Merryvale and he also produced some of the early 1980s Charles Shaw Wines.

-And with a remarkable career that has spanned some 50+ years and left an integral mark in the Napa Valley, Ric’s expertise has been invaluable to a number of now well known and well-established wineries, including providing early advice to Spottswoode Winery to focus on Cabernet Sauvignon, introducing Duckhorn Winery’s co-founder, Dan Duckhorn to the acclaimed Three-Palms Vineyard and to their founding winemaker, Tom Rinaldi, hiring Mike Chelini who was winemaker at Stony Hill for decades, and helping revive and remodeling the old Brun & Chaix Winery on Howell Mountain for its owners at the time, Francis and Françoise DeWavrin-Woltner of Chateau Woltner.
+And with a remarkable career that has spanned some 55+ years and left an integral mark in Napa Valley, Ric’s expertise has been invaluable to a number of now well-known and well-established wineries, including providing early advice to Spottswoode Winery to focus on Cabernet Sauvignon, introducing Duckhorn Winery’s co-founder, Dan Duckhorn to the acclaimed Three-Palms Vineyard and to their founding winemaker, Tom Rinaldi, hiring Mike Chelini who was winemaker at Stony Hill for decades, and helping revive and remodeling the old Brun & Chaix Winery on Howell Mountain for its owners at the time, Francis and Françoise DeWavrin-Woltner of Chateau Woltner, now the home of Cade at 13th Vineyard.
+He also introduced winemaker Ted Lemon (of Littorai) to the Woltners.

-Presently Forman produces merely 3000 cases (about 2000 cases of Cabernet Sauvignon and 1000 cases of the Chardonnay) – that number is reached because it is the caseload amount that Ric can physically produce.
-Not only is he the winemaker (his son Toby is the assistant winemaker – Toby also has his own wine brand with his wife Dawn called Tobias Vineyards), but he is also responsible for managing his entire vineyard on the 40 acres that surround his winery.
-He is a very hands on winemaker preferring to do even the most mundane wine making tasks himself.
+Presently Forman produces 2,000 cases of wine annually including about 1,700 cases of Cabernet Sauvignon and 300 cases of Chardonnay.
+This production is the caseload amount that Ric can physically produce.
+He used to produce other wines under the Forman label including Merlot.
+Not only is he the winemaker, but he is also responsible for managing his entire vineyard on the 40 acres that surround his winery.
+He is a very hands-on winemaker preferring to do even the most mundane wine making tasks himself.
+His son Toby is the assistant winemaker; Toby also has his own wine brand with his wife Dawn called Tobias Vineyards with most of the production occurring at Dawn’s family winery in Lake County.

-By doing everything himself, and producing small quantities he ensures that each bottle of wine is truly hand made while helps maintain a very high standard of quality.
-Ric is/was also a partner in several other premium Napa vineyards including the Rutherford Star Vineyard (source of his Chardonnay) and also the premium Thorevilos Vineyard located not far from Ric’s own property (now called Ecotone Vineyard).
-Incidentally, Ric co-founded David Abreu Vineyard Management with David Abreu in 1980 and made the Abreu wines on site through the 2000 vintage.
+By doing everything himself and producing small quantities he ensures that each bottle of wine is truly handmade.
+Ric is also a partner in the Rutherford Star Vineyard (source of his Chardonnay) and along with David Abreau helped develop the premium Thorevilos Vineyard located not far from Ric’s own property (now called Ecotone Vineyard).
+Incidentally, Ric co-founded David Abreu Vineyard Management with Abreu in 1980 and made the Abreu wines on site through the 1999 vintage.
+Abreu originally planted and farmed the Forman Vineyard

-Ric spent significant time looking for the “right” type of property in Napa in the late 1970s.
+Ric spent significant time looking for the “right” type of property in Napa Valley in the late 1970s.
 After three years he located and purchased his existing ridge location at the base of Howell Mountain in 1978 off of what is appropriately called Big Rock Road.
-Some old existing vines were still growing on site when Ric acquired the property.
-However some intense labor was required before the vineyards and the winery could be built.
-Ric set-off many sticks of dynamite (not all at once) using a significant amount of blasting powder which was needed to plant the vineyard in these extremely rocky soils (the first vines were planted in 1979).
-Ric was able to plant nearly 9 acres of vines in a vineyard he calls Grande Roche, meaning big rock in French at an elevation of approximately 650 feet.
-An extensive network of tunnels under his house and winery were later drilled and are used for barrel aging the wines.
-And he built his winery from rocks removed from his vineyards.
+Some old vines were still growing on site when Ric acquired the property.
+However, some intense labor was required before the vineyards and the winery could be built.
+Ric set-off many sticks of dynamite (not all at once) using about 1200 pounds of blasting powder which was needed to plant the vineyard in these extremely rocky soils; the first vines were planted in 1979.
+Ric planted nearly 9 acres of vines in a vineyard he calls Grande Roche, meaning big rock in French at an elevation of approximately 650 feet.

 Villa Remi Winery

-The vineyard (separated into three blocks, each at a slightly different elevation) sits on an ancient up-lifted river bed so there are plenty of rocks, but despite this, the soil itself is rather deep and well drained (including both river gravel and decomposed volcanic tufa).
+The vineyard is separated into three blocks, each at a slightly different elevation.
+The vines grow on an ancient up lifted riverbed so there are plenty of rocks, but despite this, the soil itself is rather deep and well drained including both river gravel and decomposed volcanic tufa.
 The vines are planted very close to each other on non-terraced hillsides.
-During bud break its fairly easy to see the different varietal blocks within the vineyard based on the differences in each varietal’s growth patterns.
+During bud break its easy to see the different varietal blocks within the vineyard based on the differences in each varieties’ growth patterns.
 Having walked through several blocks we can say that these vineyards are immaculate – each vine is carefully managed multiple times throughout the year.

-While Ric used to make Merlot from the site, today Forman focuses on merely two wines each vintage, a primary only (no malolactic) fermented Chablis style Chardonnay from a vineyard Ric owns on the Rutherford Bench and a Bordeaux styled red blend.
-Due to the high demand for the Chardonnay, it is often sold out although may selectively be found in the valley including at Gary’s Wine in St. Helena.
+While Ric used to make Merlot from the site, today Forman focuses on merely two wines each vintage, a primary only (no malolactic) fermented Chablis style Chardonnay from a vineyard Ric used to own in Rutherford and a Bordeaux styled red blend.
+Due to the high demand for the Chardonnay, it is often sold out although may selectively be found in the valley including at Oakville Wine Merchant in Oakville.
 The red blend is made from grapes grown on site including Cabernet Sauvignon, Cabernet Franc, Merlot and Petit Verdot.

-Harvest is always done by hand with the processing of the fruit starting almost immediately as the winery is located right next to the actual vines.
+Harvest is always done by hand with the processing of the grapes starting almost immediately as the winery is located within a short drive from any of the vines on the property.
 The red wines are all fermented in small steel tanks; the small size helps ensure quality control.
-The red blend is typically aged in 80% new French oak.
+The red blend is typically aged in 60-80% new French oak.
 Blends are decided upon soon after fermentation.
+The winery is located directly above the cave with a stainless steel pipe running vertically from the winery into the cave.
+When filling barrels, the transfer of wine from the winery into the cave is remarkably fast, in about 2.5 minutes per barrel.

 Select Wines

 The 2020 Forman Napa Valley Chardonnay (sourced from the Star Vineyard in Rutherford) is medium gold color in the glass; offer aromas of honeysuckle and honeycomb along with warm butter, vanilla bean and notes of toffee and caramel.
 The aromatics are also tropical showing mango and pineapple.
-Features a creamy almost briny mouth feel across the palate with flavors of Golden Delicious apple, yellow pineapple and mandarin.
-There is some oak spice on the palate but its not overt.
+This wine features a creamy almost briny mouth feel across the palate with flavors of Golden Delicious apple, yellow pineapple and mandarin.
+There is some oak spice on the palate but it’s not overt.
 What brings this wine to life is not only the intense flavors and pleasing texture, but also the bright acidity and mineral laden finish which persists for some time.
-This wine was whole-cluster pressed to Burgundian barrels.
+This wine was whole cluster pressed to Burgundian barrels.
 After fermentation, this wine was aged in older barrels for 9 months of which 7 months were on the lees; it was only racked once prior to bottling.

 —